jassummisko/simpa/README.md

 ![logo](media/logo.png)

-# Simpa: a simple XSAMPA to IPA converter
+# Simpa: a simple X-SAMPA to IPA converter

 ## What does it do?
-Simpa coverts any XSAMPA fed to it through stdin and outputs it to stdout as IPA.
+Simpa coverts any X-SAMPA fed to it through stdin and outputs it to stdout as IPA.

 ## Is that it?
 Yes, that's it.
 You can do whatever you want with this power.
 Here's some ideas: